FarhaanAli05/BasebandBoardConfigurer/README.md

 # Baseband Board Configurer

-This is a Python GUI program that simulates the configuration of baseband boards for a wireless base station.
+The Baseband Board Configurer is a Python GUI program that simulates the configuration of baseband boards for a wireless base station.
 It allows the user to define board capacities, assign costs, and find valid combinations of boards that meet given technology requirements.

-This project was created as a learning exercise to explore GUI development, data structures, and basic problem-solving logic in Python.

 ---